MicrosoftDocs/Viva/Viva/insights/Setup/script-to-prep-org-data.md

 ## Introduction

-Whether you are onboarding people to Workplace Analytics for the first time or creating a new file to update organizational data, this script can help.
+Whether you are onboarding people for the first time or creating a new file to update organizational data, this script can help.
 It uses the [Mainline service](/powershell/azure/active-directory/overview) to find their mailboxes within your organization.
-It then uses your Azure Active Directory data to create a Workplace Analytics organizational-data file for you.
+It then uses your Azure Active Directory data to create an organizational-data file.
 A Viva Insights Administrator can upload this file as is or edit it first.
 For more information, see [Prepare organizational data](prepare-organizational-data.md), [Upload organizational data (first upload)](upload-organizational-data-1st.md), and [Upload organizational data (subsequent uploads)](upload-organizational-data2.md).

 ## Prerequisites